 Woman must come of age by herself…she must find her true center alone.

 No matter my age, or season of life, the beach, for me, is always a vacation for the soul.
-This past Monday, just two weeks before my 58th birthday and two months before our 34th wedding anniversary, I jumped on a yellow bike, rode one mile, and soon found myself with my feet in the sand, rereading parts of one of my all-time favorite books: Gift From The Sea, by, Anne Morrow Lindbergh.
+This past Saturday, our family-buckled in two young 2-year-olds, jumped in our three vehicles, drove to South Carolina.
+We soon found ourselves with our feet in the sand.
+For me, I was soon rereading parts of one of my all-time favorite books: Gift From The Sea, by, Anne Morrow Lindbergh.
 You can get a paperback copy for less than $6.00, by clicking on Amazon Prime.

 Like my Bible, every time I put my nose in this book, depending on my current circumstances or season, nuggets of wisdom pour into my life.
 This Monday afternoon was no exception.